mbogosian/balanced-hangman/README.md

   blindly follows whatever protocol is designed.

 - While it should theoretically work, this has *not* been tested on Internet Explorer in any way, shape, or form.
+If this were anything more than an extended interview, I would focus on cross browser compatibility.
+But it just isn’t sexy enough for me to do right now.

+- The [word library that I use to support hint mode](file:///usr/shar/dict/words) is missing some words (as of this writing, I have found it is missing “superpigmentation” and “bryce”).
+In these cases, it can actually lead the user astray.

 Notes On The Architecture
 -------------------------